-To achieve this we are working with a range of partners including patients, cancer specialists, other health professionals; and experts from education and research to develop and deliver improvements across the whole cancer pathway.
+To achieve this we are working with a range of partners including patients, cancer specialists, and experts from education and research to develop and deliver improvements across the whole cancer pathway.
 The pathway represents the different stages of care that a person affected by cancer will go through, from the point of referral to treatment and beyond.

 Our initial work is focussing on some of the most common cancers including Lung, Prostate, Bowel and Breast which affect a high number of people in our region.
-In addition to this we are looking at less common cancer pathways such as Head and Neck cancer where care can be complex.
+In addition to this we are looking at less common cancer pathways such as Head and Neck cancer where care can be more complex.

 The overall aim of the work is to make sure that people affected by cancer get equal access to the right treatment, by the right people and at the right time.
 We want people affected by cancer to have the best experience of care regardless of where they live in our region; and that we use our NHS resources efficiently.